Nusa Penida 3 dives (1 day): $159 plus $25 for dive equipment rental if required

 Conditions: Usual temperature around 28°C, but the strong currents and sharp thermoclines can occasionally bring it down to the low 20°C. Good visibility.
 Not uncommon strong currents and swells.

 Want to get a feel what it's like diving at Nusa Penida?
-Watch our short video.
+Watch our 90-second video:

 NUSA PENIDA NORTH COAST (FROM SD TO BATU NUNGGUL)